 Democrats Say NO to antisemitism!

-To combat the rising surge of antisemitism within the Democratic party, we feel it’s important to define antisemitism.
-The rightwing version of antisemitism is easy to spot, but the leftwing version often hides behind a mask.
+To combat the rising surge of antisemitism within the Democratic party, we feel it is important to define antisemitism.
+The right wing version of antisemitism is easy to spot, but the left wing version often hides behind a mask.
 Adopting a definition will provide a tool for the Democratic party to identify antisemitism when it tries to hide.

 The Jewish people have been an essential segment of the modern Democratic Party.
 Most Jews are both Democrats and Zionists (i.e. supporters of Israel’s right to exist).
 Jews have successfully led, and fought for, progressive causes in this country for centuries.
 Jews have earned the respect and support of the Democratic Party, which must take seriously the concerns of the Jewish community.